WNMD 2025 · CONCERT 21

 SAM HAYDEN (UK, 1968)

-ISCM British section
+ISCM British Section submission

 — Die Abkehr (2017) is part of a cycle of pieces that combine ideas from ‘spectral’ traditions with algorithmic approaches to composition, where aspects of the pitch and rhythmical materials are computer-generated using IRCAM’s OpenMusic.
 The work is constructed around fluid harmonic cycles based on transitions between 24TET microtonal pitch fields and harmonic spectra with extensive use of woodwind multiphonics and overtone harmonics.
 The piano has an important structural role, providing the harmonic basis from which other linear materials emerge in the surrounding ensemble.
 The percussion emphasizes the underlying metrical structures and complex rhythmical subdivisions.
 The sonic surfaces are in a constant state of flux, moving between dense linear polyphonies and clearer sustained timbres, a dialectic between individual line and collective totality which never quite resolves.
 The piece is in three movements, although it runs continuously.
 The title hints at a critique of the increasingly nostalgic and inward-looking culture of the UK.